Mount Panorama Circuit: Brock's Skyline

 A short straight connects McPhillamy to the next corner.
 Skyline is a sharply descending right hand corner which signifies the beginning of the descent from the top of the circuit.
 The corner acquired the name from the visual effect of looking upwards at the corner from below, such is the sharpness of that initial plunge.
 During the 1970 Hardie-Ferodo 500, 1969 co-winner Tony Roberts lost control of his Ford Falcon XW GTHO and launched over the Skyline backwards before tumbling down the hillside.

-In late 1997 the Skyline was renamed as Brock's Skyline to honour the nine time 500 mile (later 1000KM) race winner.
-Peter Brock, Following his fatal crash in a West Australian car rally, A statue of the driver many call "The King of the Mountain" stands outside the motorsport museum near Murray's Corner.
+In late 1997 Skyline was renamed as Brock's Skyline to honour the nine time 500 mile (later 1000KM) race winner.
+Following his fatal crash in a Western Australian car rally, a statue of the driver many call "The King of the Mountain" stands outside the motorsport museum near Murray's Corner.

 The Esses and The Dipper

 The Esses are the series of corners which begin at Skyline and stretch down the Mountain towards Forrest's Elbow.
 There have been many notable accidents at this part of the circuit, including a blockage of the track in 2003 when Jason Bargwanna made contact with David Brabham.
-The most famous of the Esses, the Dipper (the third corner in the sequence), is a sharp left hand corner so named because, before safety changes were made, there was a dip in the road surface and a steep drop not far from the edge of the road, and many cars were able to get two wheels off of the ground, which has often been compared to the Corkscrew at Laguna Seca.
+The most famous of the Esses, the Dipper (the third corner in the sequence), is a sharp left hand corner so named because, before safety changes were made, there was a dip in the road surface and a steep drop not far from the edge of the road, and many cars were able to get two wheels off the ground, which has often been compared to the Corkscrew at Laguna Seca.
 Chaz Mostert had a severe accident in the lower Esses during qualifying for the Great Race in 2015.
 Mostert clipped the inside wall on the run down to Forrest's Elbow, ricocheting the car into the outside wall before it eventually mounted a concrete barrier and clipped the roof of a marshals' post.
 The car then slid down the track and came to a halt at the apex of Forrest's Elbow.
 The accident saw the entry withdrawn from the event and caused qualifying to be red flagged and postponed.
 Mostert suffered season-ending leg and wrist injuries as his leg made contact with the floor shifter in the crash.